gavranha/mql5-mqtt-cli/README.md

+# Update on January 6th, 2025

+As the saying goes, the best open-source code starts by itching your own itch.
+This was the case here.

+But it turns out that we've eventually found a better solution for our itch, so we are no longer working on this code.

+If you think it can be useful as a starting point — or want to learn from our mistakes — just fork it and use it at will.

 # A native MQTT client for MQL5

 This code started as a companion for a series of articles about the MQTT 5.0 protocol we wrote for [mql5.com](https://mql5.com) website.